TheOlajide/Acme-Superstore/README.md

 From the analysis of data, the following can be inferred;

 1. Corporate customers have the highest patronage(34%)followed by small businesses(24%).
 But small business bring a higher return($0.07m profit) as compared to the Corporate and the rest($0.05m).

-3. ⁠(Top five sales).
-Office Machines have the highest sales in product sub-category, followed by
+2. ⁠(Top five sales)Office Machines have the highest sales in product sub-category, followed by
-• Chairs & chairmats
+  - Chairs & chairmats
-• ⁠Telephone and communication
+  - Telephone and communication
-• ⁠Tables
+  -  Tables
-• ⁠Binders and Accessories.
+  -  Binders and Accessories.

-4. ⁠Bottom Five product subcategory by Sales are;
+3. ⁠Bottom Five product subcategory by Sales are;

   -  pens and Arts Supplies

   -  Envelopes

   -  Scissors rulers trimmers

   -  ⁠Labels

   -  ⁠Rubber band.
 Rubber band is the least of sales in product sub-category.

-5. ⁠Binders and Binder Accessories are the most profitable product in product sub-category, followed by
+4. ⁠Binders and Binder Accessories are the most profitable product in product sub-category, followed by

   -  Chairs and chairmat

   -  Telephones and communication

   -   ⁠Copiers and Fax

   -  Office Furnitures

-6. Below are the bottom six least performing products with a negative revenue return(Loss).
+5. Below are the bottom six least performing products with a negative revenue return(Loss).

   -  Pens and Arts Supplies
   -  Bookcases
   -  envelopes
   -  scissors
   -  Rulers and Trimmers
   -  Rubber Band
   -  Tables

-7. Sales are highest in April and lowest in march.
+6. Sales are highest in April and lowest in march.

-8. ⁠Office Supply has the highest profit in product category.
+7. ⁠Office Supply has the highest profit in product category.

-9. ⁠Technology items are the most sold in the product category.
+8. ⁠Technology items are the most sold in the product category.

 10. ⁠There’s a flunctuating pattern in monthly sales with increment and decrement following each other sequentially.

 ## Conclusion and Recommendation
 ---